spiceMonkey/udacity/CarND-Unscented-Kalman-Filter-Project/README.md

 Note that the programs that need to be written to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.
+The program main.cpp has already been filled out, but I added optional commands to output the NIS of lidar and radar sensors for process noise optimization.
+Output data is saved under /data/lidar_nis.txt and /data/radar_nis.txt.
+A python script "check_nis.py" is also added to plot the sensor NIS w.r.t to their reference values for optimization purpose.

 Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator.